Updated: Feb 23

 These are a great way to get to know the dynamics of your new class, as well as beginning to learn student names.
 Two of our favourite icebreaker games we like to play are 2 truths and a lie and the m&m, skittle or dice game where each colour or number on the die is a different question.

 This is a great beginning of the year activity and a wonderful way to brighten your classroom straight away.
 There are a couple of ways we have done this activity.
-One idea is to give your students a large sheet of paper (A3 or bigger), plus a template of glasses which has lines on them.
+One idea is to give your students a large sheet of paper (A3 or bigger), plus a template of glasses that has lines on them.
 The students draw a portrait of themselves with the glasses and on the lines, they record a recount about an event from their holidays.
 Alternatively, we have used our B2S selfies in our Back to School Activity Packs.
 Students can take a photo using the digital version, or they can draw themselves.
-The class will love seeing their portraits on display and it will immediately give them a sense belonging.
+The class will love seeing their portraits on display and it will immediately give them a sense of belonging.

 5. Our Classroom Brainstorm

-It is vital at the start to set up classroom routines and establish your classroom agreement aka as rules.
+It is vital at the start to set up classroom routines and establish your classroom agreement aka rules.
 We like to complete a class ‘Y chart’ on what students want their classroom to look like, sound like and feel like.
 Another way, is complete an anchor chart on ‘A good classmate... is, says, can, is not'.
 Remember to keep the class copy you complete handy so you can revisit it through the year when necessary.

 Back to school is an exciting and daunting time.
 Enjoy meeting your new students, getting to know them and we wish you the best year ahead of learning together.